rediscovery-io/remo-python/README.md

 <p align="center">Visualizing Datasets in Jupyter: standard Python vs Remo</p>
 <p align="center"><img width="500" src="https://i.imgur.com/LQohoPl.gif"></p>

-**About Remo**
 Remo is written using Python and React.JS and uses a lightweight database to store metadata.

-This repo is the open source repository for the remo python library, which allows to call Remo directly from Python.
+This repo is the open source repository for the Remo python library, which allows to call Remo directly from Python.

 # Table of Contents